SwatiMishraMD/EHR_deployment_project_plan/README.md

 # EHR implementation and deployment project
 This project takes a hypothetical scenario of Virginia Women's Center (VWC), a clinical setup with multiple locations, that wants to move from a paper-based workflow to EHR.
+The project considers relevant EHR standards, federal program incentives like MIPS, certified EHR requirements, and VWCs workflow processes and business requirements.

 The project is an end-to-end high-level project plan discussing
 1. Project goals
 2. Team members